Siddha Gufa: Guide to Visiting the Largest Cave of Nepal

 Take a Headlamp with You

-There are no lights inside the cave, although they will give you a torch, it is much better of you have a headlamp.
+There are no lights inside the cave and it is very dark.
+They give everyone a torch, but it is much better of you have a headlamp with you.

 💡 Grab your headlamp now!
 (Useful both when trekking or visiting caves in Nepal)